Bachelors in SPA

 - nine hours of other prescribed courses

-Under the electives, students can count up to 12 hours of graduate coursework toward the 35 required elective hours if they are in the combined baccalaureate-master's program (described below).
-This reduces the number of required elective courses from 35 to 23.
+Under the electives, students can count up to 12 hours of graduate coursework toward the required elective hours if they are in the combined baccalaureate-master's program (described below).
+This reduces the number of required elective courses by 12.
 In addition to the required courses, undergraduate students accrue a minimum of 25 clinical observation hours in preparation for practicum at the graduate level.
 While approximately 10 of these hours will occur during the undergraduate courses, students are responsible for obtaining the remaining hours on their own.
 Procedures for obtaining these hours are posted in the department.

 Combined Baccalaureate-Master's Program (CBMP)